mulesoft-catalyst/canary-policy-mule-4/README.md

 - The underlying proxy logic is never used. ```<http-policy:execute-next />``` is never invoked.

 ### Known Issues
-When applied to a Mule proxy, the execution of the logic is carried out twice for the same request.
+When applied to a Mule proxy in Cloudhub, the execution of the logic is carried out twice for the same request.
 This does not happen when the policy is applied to a mule app.
 This issue is under review.
+Runtime Fabric and Hybrid (on-prem) deployment models handle the request successfully.

 ### Benchmark